 EDA Awards Grant to Urban Institute for Research and Training in Support of Indigenous Economic Development

 Through President Biden’s American Rescue Plan, the Economic Development Administration awarded more than $540 million to support Indigenous communities — including federally recognized Tribes, Alaskan Native Villages, and public and private sector organizations serving Native Pacific Islanders — as they rebuild and recover from the economic impacts of the coronavirus pandemic.
-This month, EDA underscores its commitment to Indigenous economic development with the announcement of a $1,466,493 grant to the Urban Institute, in partnership with the National American Indian Housing Council (NAIHC) to develop resources and research designed to enhance the process of Indigenous-focused grantmaking as well as to deepen contact among economic development practitioners working on Indigenous issues.
-Urban Institute and NAIHC will also be partnering with a subcontractor experienced in working with tribes and providing technical assistance on economic development, planning, and housing issues.
+This month, EDA underscores its commitment to Indigenous economic development with the announcement of a $1,466,493 grant to the Urban Institute, in partnership with the National American Indian Housing Council (NAIHC), to develop resources and research designed to enhance the process of Indigenous-focused grantmaking as well as to deepen contact among economic development practitioners working on Indigenous issues.
+Urban Institute and NAIHC will also be partnering with a subcontractor experienced in working with tribes and providing technical assistance on economic development, planning, and housing issues: Big Water Consulting.

 “President Biden is committed to supporting Indigenous communities, which were disproportionately impacted by the pandemic, in their ongoing process of economic recovery,” said Assistant Secretary of Commerce Alejandra Y. Castillo.
 “This award will help establish a framework for maximizing the impact of current grants while catalyzing opportunities for future investment.”

 Grant Will Support Community of Practice and Research Program